The Team

 Post Production Executive

 In her role as Post Production Executive at Little Monster Films, Christina strategizes and oversees post workflows on all projects, starting in development and continuing through final delivery.
 Christina has worked in film post production since 2000.
-She started as an Assistant Editor for Errol Morris’s First Person Series and PBS’s NOVA.
+She started as an Assistant Editor for Errol Morris’s FIRST PERSON and PBS’s NOVA.
 She has primarily worked with Frederick Wiseman for the past 15 years.
 While her main role was to assist Mr. Wiseman in editing his films, she also performed the sound edit and worked on location as DIT and occasionally assistant camera and sound.
-She most recently edited with Wiseman the documentary, ‘City Hall’ in 2020 and a fiction piece, ‘Un Couple’ in 2021.
+She most recently edited with Wiseman the documentary CITY HALL in 2020 and a fiction piece UN COUPLE in 2021.
 Christina was also the Manager of Film Post Production at Emerson College from 2008-2018, during which time she co-designed and integrated new post production facilities, mentored students through their filmmaking process and worked with a number of Boston filmmakers, editing and mixing various documentary and narrative projects.
 Christina’s love of filmmaking started with shooting 16mm film which she continues to do on a regular basis.

 Zoe Sua Cho